Bone Grafting for Dental Implants: Types, Risks, & Recovery

 Major Bone Grafting for Dental Implants

-Major bone grafting is beneficial for patients with severe jawbone loss.
-The dentist uses a bone block that is harvested from the patient’s own body (autograft).
+Major bone grafting, also known as block bone graft, is beneficial for patients with severe jawbone loss.
+The oral surgeon uses a block of bone harvested from the patient’s own body (autograft).
 Then, they secure the bone graft block in place with screws and plates.
-Also, the dentist fills the area with bone graft granules and covers the whole area with a membrane.
-After that, they close the wound with stitches.
+Also, the oral surgeon fills the area with bone graft granules.
+Then, they cover the block bone graft with a membrane and close the wound with stitches.

 Major bone grafting for dental implants is beneficial for patients with severe jawbone loss.

-Sinus lift surgery aims to increase bone volume in the upper posterior area for the placement of implants.
-First, the dentist will make an incision in the gum and create a window into the maxillary sinus cavity.
-Then, they will carefully raise the sinus membrane and place bone graft granules between the membrane and sinus floor.
-Also, the dentist will cover the area with a barrier membrane.
-In the end, the dentist will suture back the gum tissues with stitches.
+Sinus lift surgery aims to increase bone mass in the upper posterior area for the placement of implants.
+First, the oral surgeon will make an incision in the gum and create a window into the maxillary sinus cavity.
+Then, they will carefully raise the sinus membrane and place bone graft granules between the membrane and the sinus floor.
+Also, the oral surgeon will cover the area with a barrier membrane and suture back the gum tissues with stitches.

-Sinus lift surgery aims to increase bone volume in the upper posterior area for the placement of implants.
+Sinus lift surgery aims to increase bone mass in the upper posterior area for the placement of implants.

 Healing Time

-To speed the healing process, follow the post-operative instructions.
-Also, avoid smoking because it limits the blood flow, which can slow or prevent bone healing.
+To speed up the recovery time and bone growth, follow the post-operative instructions.
+Also, avoid smoking because it limits blood flow, which can slow or prevent bone healing.

 Like any surgical procedure, you may experience: